National security and anti-terrorism laws

 • not communicating or associating with specified individuals (including, in some cases, their lawyer);

-• undertaking specified education or counselling (if the person agrees).
+• undertaking specified education or counselling (if the person agrees) [Criminal Code Act 1995 (Cth) s 104.5].

-Control orders can be made for up to three months for 16 and 17 year olds, and for up to 12 months for people over 18.
+Control orders can be made for up to three months for youth between 14 and 17 years old [Criminal Code Act 1995 (Cth) s 104.28(2)], and for up to 12 months for people over 18 [Criminal Code Act 1995 (Cth) s 104.5].
 When they expire, they can be renewed.
+Control orders cannot be made for persons under the age of 14 [Criminal Code Act 1995 (Cth) s 104.28(1)].

 Preventative detention

-A PDO empowers the AFP to apprehend a person over 16 years of age and detain them for up to 24 hours.
-A court can extend the PDO for a further 24 hours.
+A PDO empowers the AFP to apprehend a person over 16 years of age and detain them for up to 48 hours [Criminal Code Act 1995 (Cth) ss 105.1, 105.5, 105.9].

-Northern Territory police have similar powers under Northern Territory law, however the detention order may last up to 14 days [Terrorism (Emergency Powers) Act 2003 (NT) s21K].
+Northern Territory police have similar powers under Northern Territory law, however the detention order may last up to 14 days [Terrorism (Emergency Powers) Act 2003 (NT) s 21K].

 Other powers - search, seizure and arrest

-In an area controlled by the Commonwealth government (for example, airports and shipping ports), a police officer who reasonably suspects that a person might have just committed, might be committing, or might be about to commit a terrorist act, can stop that person, ask for the person's name, address and proof of identity, and search the person, the person's vehicle and anything under the person's control [Crimes Act 1914 (Cth) Pt.1AA Div.3A].
+In an area controlled by the Commonwealth government (for example, airports and shipping ports), a police officer who reasonably suspects that a person might have just committed, might be committing, or might be about to commit a terrorist act, can stop that person, ask for the person's name, address and proof of identity, and search the person, the person's vehicle and anything under the person's control [Crimes Act 1914 (Cth) Pt 1AA Div 3A].

-Similarly, the Northern Territory Commissioner of Police can declare an airport, railway station, bus station, ship or ferry terminal, the site of a special event, or a public place where people gather in large numbers, to be a 'special area', giving police stop and search powers like those that apply within a Commonwealth prescribed security zone [Terrorism (Emergency Powers) Act 2003 (NT) Pt.2A].
+Similarly, the Northern Territory Commissioner of Police can declare an airport, railway station, bus station, ship or ferry terminal, the site of a special event, or a public place where people gather in large numbers, to be a 'special area', giving police stop and search powers like those that apply within a Commonwealth prescribed security zone [Terrorism (Emergency Powers) Act 2003 (NT) Pt 2A].

 Further information